-Line Capacity vs Speed is about precisely that, how line capacity is calculated and the factors affecting it.
+Line Capacity vs Speed for Same Speed Railways is about precisely that, how line capacity is calculated and the factors affecting it.
 Unlike almost every other article, this is deliberately written for an intelligent but non-specialist audience, and seeks to elucidate this very involved topic without overloading the treatment with technical stuff (but giving the location of the technical stuff for any geeks who might want it).
+It now contains very important new information on the Timetabling of Same Speed Railways.

 Estimated Journey Times for High Speed Services says exactly what it is.
 It collects together in one, readily accessible place, the contents of the estimated journey times sections of each Route and Service Plans article.
+This article is now totally out of date, since it is a collection of the relevant sections of all the various Route and Service Plans articles, all of which are themselves out of date in this respect.
+All the journey time calculations need to be repeated in the light of the new knowledge of timetabling now available.